Skip to Content

 The amount of water you add to dilute paint will also affect its sheen.

-Different acrylic mediums also have different shine rate.
+Different acrylic mediums also have different shine rates.
 For example, you mixed paint with matte medium to create some objects and then used extreme sheen white.

-As the results we have uneven surface with areas with different shining.
+As the result, we have uneven surfaces with areas with different shining.

 A nice coat of varnish is the easiest and most effective way to make your acrylic painting look great!